 Eel, also known as Unagi in Japanese cuisine, is a popular ingredient that is commonly used in sushi and other traditional dishes.
 This article aims to provide a deeper understanding of the eel and its significance in Japanese culinary culture.

-See also How do people cook crack
+See also How to cook a dry aged ribeye

 History and Significance